cheeseonamonkey/KittyController/README.md

 # Kitty Kontroller - README

-## Overview

 Kitty Kontroller is a simple web app to manage and monitor the status of cats (whether they are inside or outside).
-It includes an interactive UI to toggle each cat's status and features an API for external integration.

 ---